 If our fortune teller was quoting the result of a study here, it could be written like this: 67.5% (95% CI: 62%-73%).
-The CI stands for "confidence interval" and it's an indication of certainty.
+The CI stands for "confidence interval" and it's a test of the reliability of data.
 It's showing us that 95 times out of 100, similar data sets to which the statistical test was applied would show a result somewhere between 62% and 73%.

 We give ranges for estimates all the time.
 If someone asks, "How long does it take to get to your house?", we don't say "39.35 minutes".
 We say, "Usually about half an hour to 45 minutes, depending on the traffic."